magnusnissel/bad-data-guide/README.md

 There is no global dataset of public opinion.
 Nobody knows the exact number of people living in Siberia.
 Crime statistics aren't comparable across borders.
 The US government is not going to tell you how much fissile material it keeps on hand.

 Beware any data that purport to represent something that you could not possibly know.
 It's not data.
 It's somebody's estimate and it's probably wrong.
 Then again... it could be a story, so ask an expert to check it out.

-## Issues a programmer should help you solve

 ### Data are aggregated to the wrong categories or geographies